How to Memorize Scripture

 For this reason, Scripture memory is for the whole family—adults and children alike.
 Our children or grandchildren are more likely to be motivated to take God’s Word seriously if they see that we do, too.

-Families who would like to memorize together can enroll in our current memory program, or pick from one of several passage-based memory journals.
+Families who would like to memorize together should consider memorizing SwordGrip or The Classics.
+You can also pick from one of several passage-based memory journals.
 The study questions included are helpful discussion guides for family devotional time.
 We recommend getting one book per memorizer.

 Memorizing Scripture is one of the most worthwhile ways to spend time.
 By hiding God’s Word in your heart, you’ll be well-prepared for the day of adversity (Psa.
 119:92), well-equipped to share the Gospel (Rom.
 10:17), and well-guarded against sin (Psa.
 119:11).
 But we’re guessing you already know that!
 For most people, the challenge isn’t believing Scripture memory is worthwhile; it’s figuring out where to start and how to make real, consistent progress.
 That’s where SMF comes in!